apant123/Study-with-buddies/README.md

 - React.js
 - react-router-dom - simulates paths for different pages

-#### Running Frontend
+#### Running Project
-To start the frontend application, run:
+To start the project application, run:
 ```
 npm start
 ```
-The frontend will be available on http://localhost:3000, which should appear in your browser automatically.
+Since we have the concurrently package, this command will start up the backend and the frontend at the same time.

 ## Authors